bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Explaining the new proposal</h2></summary>

-  In the original [proposal](https://github.com/tc39/proposal-upsert) the idea of two versions was presented.
+  In the original <a href="https://github.com/tc39/proposal-upsert" target="_blank">proposal</a> the idea of two versions was presented.
   - (1)Takes the arguments `key` and `value`.
   - (2)Takes the the arguments `key` and `callbackfn`